posit-dev/py-shinylive/README.md

 [Documentation site](https://shiny.rstudio.com/py/docs/shinylive.html)

-This repository contains a Python package for deploying Shinylive applications.
+This repository contains a Python package for exporting Shiny applications as Shinylive applications.

 This repository is not the same as the https://github.com/rstudio/shinylive repository.
 That repository is used to generate the Shinylive assets distribution, which is a bundle containing HTML, JavaScript, CSS, and wasm files.
-The Python package in this repository downloads the assets and uses them to create Shinylive application deployments.
+The Python package in this repository downloads the assets and uses them to create Shinylive applications.

 ## Installation